lucidBrot/temporal-consistency-visualizer/README.md

   -r R, --row R         Row to visualize change of. (default: middle row) -n MODELNAME, --name MODELNAME
                         Postfix with MODELNAME will be added to generated files.
+  -b FIRST_FILENAME, --start FIRST_FILENAME, --begin FIRST_FILENAME
+                        Any files before this filename will be ignored.
+  -e LAST_FILENAME, --end LAST_FILENAME
+                        Any files after this filename will be ignored.
+  -s STRIDE, --stride STRIDE
+                        How many frames to skip in each step. (default 1)
 ```